Cherylshire/incognito_quiz/README.md

 # incognito_app

-This repository is a group project, also a mini game called "Incognito Quiz", it is a group project between me and my classmates, here are their GitHub: Matt https://github.com/fromwhence and Myalisa https://github.com/myalisa
+This repository is a mini game called "Incognito Quiz", it is a group project between me and my classmates from a coding bootcamp, here are their GitHub: Matt https://github.com/fromwhence and Myalisa https://github.com/myalisa

 ## Project setup